treoshae/open-systems-wiki/README.md

 As Open Systems evolves, it will eventually become self-sustaining and migrate from GitHub.
 Until then, this repository serves as the primary hub for collaboration and development.

+## Community Discussions

+As a part of our ongoing efforts to foster an open, collaborative, and inclusive community, we have enabled Discussions on our GitHub.
+We believe that great ideas are born from conversation, and this platform offers a space for us to exchange ideas, brainstorm, and work together towards refining and expanding our open systems.

+### Broad Discussions

+Broad discussions related to general concepts, methodologies, or technologies that might apply to multiple systems within Open Systems should take place here, in the main [open-systems-wiki](https://github.com/open-systems-wiki/open-systems-wiki) repository.
+This is a place for overarching topics that are not confined to a single system but span across many, or deal with the overall vision and goals of our open systems project.

+To start or participate in a discussion, visit the ["Discussions"](https://github.com/open-systems-wiki/open-systems-wiki/discussions) tab and jump right in!

+### System-Specific Discussions

+Each individual system within Open Systems has its own separate repository.
+We encourage discussions related to a specific system to be held in the corresponding repository.
+This approach helps keep the conversations focused and relevant, enabling those interested in a particular system to engage in detailed and specific discussions.

+To participate in a system-specific discussion, navigate to the repository of the system you're interested in, and find its "Discussions" tab.

+Whether you're contributing to a broad or system-specific discussion, remember to respect all community members and adhere to our code of conduct.
+We're excited to hear your thoughts, ideas, and insights as we continue to innovate in the world of open systems.

 ## Contact

 For any queries or further discussion, feel free to open an issue, or reach out through email.